-Second, it contributes to the literature on non-linearities in monetary transmission.
-In particular, it develops a tractable framework that can rationalize multiple non-linearities through a novel theoretical channel, which is supported by both aggregate and disaggregated data.
-Therefore, although this is not the first paper to rationalize non-linearities in monetary transmission, it does so using a completely new mechanism.
-In related literature, Santoro et al. (2014) study asymmetric transmission of monetary policy under loss aversion; McKay and Wieland (2019) rationalize path dependence in a framework with lumpy durable consumption demand; Alpanda et al. (2019) explain non-linearities in a model with constraints on household borrowing and refinancing; Eichenbaum et al. (2018) show how the effect on monetary policy depends on the distribution of savings from refinancing mortages; Berger et al. (2021) investigate path-dependence under pre-payable mortgages; Bernstein (2021) shows that presence of occasionally binding borrowing constraints and household heterogeneity makes responses to monetary transmission stronger in expansions and contractionary shocks more powerful than expansionary ones.
+Third, my work contributes to the literature on non-linearities and state dependence in the transmission of shocks.
+The theoretical literature on state dependence in monetary transmission includes Santoro et al. (2014), who study asymmetric transmission of monetary policy under loss aversion; McKay and Wieland (2021) who rationalize path dependence in a framework with lumpy durable consumption demand; Alpanda et al. (2021) who explain non-linearities in a model with constraints on household borrowing and refinancing; Eichenbaum et al. (2022) who show how the effect on monetary policy depends on the distribution of savings from refinancing mortages; Berger et al. (2021) who investigates path-dependence under pre-payable mortgages; Bernstein (2021) who shows that presence of occasionally binding borrowing constraints and household heterogeneity makes responses to monetary transmission stronger in expansions and contractionary shocks more powerful than expansionary ones.
+There is also an important empirical strand which estimates how the strength of monetary transmission depends on the phase of the business cycle, prior monetary conditions and the size of the shock (Tenreyro and Thwaites, 2016; Jordà et al., 2020; Ascari and Haber, 2022).
+A separate branch of this literature studies, both theoretically and empirically, the degree of state dependence in the transmission of fiscal shocks (Auerbach and Gorodnichenko, 2012; Ramey and Zubairy, 2018; Demyanyk et al., 2019; Ghassibe and Zanetti, 2022; Jo and Zubairy, 2022).
+My paper contributes by developing a tractable framework that can simultaneously rationalize multiple non-linearities in monetary transmission through a single novel theoretical channel, which is supported by both aggregate and disaggregated data.